Jahia/jahia-nextjs-initiative/doc/setup.md

 ```shell
 git clone git@github.com:Jahia/jahia-nextjs-initiative.git
 ```
-move to the jahia-nextjs-initiative/[docker-jahia] repository
+go to the jahia-nextjs-initiative/[docker-jahia] repository
 ```shell
 cd jahia-nextjs-initiative/docker-jahia
 ```
 This repository contains :
 - a zip archive named **headless-industrial** which is a jahia web project use by content author to manage the headless web site and create new content.
-- yaml provisioning files used later to deploy modules (like [headless-templatesSet], [jahia-industrial], [jExperience]...) and the web project in the fresh jahia docker instance.
+- yaml provisioning files used later to deploy modules (like [headless-templatesSet], [nextjs-proxy], [jahia-industrial], [jExperience]...) and the web project in the fresh jahia docker instance.
 - a graphql file to post-configure in the web project the headless properties needs to connect the local node server deployed later.
 - a pom file used to build the jahia-next-dev docker image.